Eugenio8mola/GraphPartitioning/sequentialAlgorithms/GreedyGraphGrowingPartitioning/README.md

 #
 `get_vertex_weight(int vertex)`

-This function receives the number of the node and then returns the weight of the node
+This function receives the number of the node `vertex` and then returns the weight of the node.
 #
 `total_vertex_weight()`